evanbiederstedt/gapmap/README.md

 This is a forked repo from gapmap version 0.0.3, which was removed from CRAN in 2020.
 The original sourcecode by the author Ryo Sakai can be found on Bitbucket [here](https://bitbucket.org/vda-lab/gapmap).

-I simply fixed the error, and re-submitted to CRAN with version 0.1.0.
+I simply fixed the error, and re-submitted to CRAN.

 ### Vignettes